 If you’re not very confident in your marketing skills or you want to be certain of your target audience, you can bring in the use of experts.
 A prospecting tool can uncover the people who will be interested in your flowers, saving you a whole lot of time and streamlining your marketing messaging.
 Outbase, a B2B sales prospecting solution, describes prospecting as a way to “Navigate and engage markets with ease and confidence”, delivering constant leads to your flower company.

 Collect Customer Data

 For established flower businesses that already have customers, compile data to learn more about your audience.
 This could be done through surveys that give existing customers a discount or through cookies that track user behavior on the internet.
+If you use the phone to connect with your customers, use an alternate phone number to collect data from multiple market segments.
 Understanding more about the people already choosing to shop with you will tell you a lot about who to market to in the future.

 Use Social Media

 Competitor research is a crucial part of marketing, and using social media is a great way for non-experts to start conducting a little bit of analysis.
 First, you’ll need to find some profiles of competitors.
 Try to choose businesses with similar USPs to you or more general flower companies with larger followings.
 Then, take some time going through their followers and detailing similarities.
 Perhaps they’re overwhelmingly female, young, or live in a certain area.
 This isn’t the most in-depth information, but it’s a good starting point!

 It’ll also teach you more about saturated markets.
 If you can see that there are a lot of flower companies geared toward older consumers, it might be a bad idea to target the same segment.